advance100/doc_webpack/motivation.md

 ## Chunked transferring

-A more flexible transferring is be better.
+A more flexible transferring would be better.
 A compromise between the extremes is better in most cases.

 → While compiling all modules: Split the set of modules into multiple smaller batches (chunks).